Chaumet: Class one

 The class One was created in 1998.
 It was the first jewellery diving watch.

 The design of the watch has adopted various forms over the years: the Class One collection for women in 2012 is made up of two unique pieces crafted in diamonds and sapphires or rubies and eight pieces made of black and white diamonds.

 Dandy

 The Dandy was launched in 2003 for the most famous men of the age.
 It was inspired by dandies from the world of art, fashion or literature who appreciated Chaumet watches.

 Colourful stripes decorate the background of the dial, the plate of the automatic calibre and the back of the casing.
 The Dandy Arty, in black with blue glints, was launched in 2012.

 Khesis

 The Khesis watch, whose name means "sun" in Navajo, is a cuff design consisting of rice-grain links, created in 1995.
 The creative principle of this watch was to offer a jewelled watch with a square face.

+Cultural and artistic initiatives

+Exhibitions

+Chaumet regularly organizes exhibitions around its heritage and history to showcase its historical and contemporary pieces.
+In 2017, it presented the Splendeurs Impériales (Imperial Splendors) exhibition at the Forbidden City in Beijing.
+Bringing together nearly 3,000 objects, the exhibition offers a poetic dialogue between Chinese and French jewelry arts.

+The following year, in 2018, Chaumet unveiled its Les Mondes de Chaumet (Chaumet’s worlds) exhibition in Tokyo, showcasing jewelry creations from its heritage and recounting the history of its ties with Japan.
+Then in 2019, Chaumet en Majesté.
+Joyaux de souveraines depuis 1780 (Chaumet in Majesty.
+Jewels of sovereigns since 1780) was curated by Stéphane Bern and Christophe Vachaudez, in Monaco.

+In 2022, Chaumet presented Végétal - L'École de la beauté (Botanical - The School of Beauty) at the Beaux-Arts de Paris, linking nature, jewelry and the arts: painting, drawing and sculpture.
+The latest exhibition, Un âge d'or (A golden age), was presented in the salons of 12 place Vendôme in 2023.
+It revisited two decades less-known of Chaumet's creative history, with 140 objects inspired by the punk and hippie movements or the disco years.